kdw1000/eDNP8331/README.md

 ![Overview](https://ssv-comm.de/forum/bilder/8331-overview.jpg)

 **(1)** eDNP/8331 schematic snippet.
 This object can be included in an Altium Designer project.
-The other custom specfic circuit functions are wired to the respective snippets pins as required.
+The other custom specific circuit functions are wired to the respective snippets pins as required.
 Unused pins remain unconnected.
 For power, the eDNP/8331 requires only 3.3 VDC.
 An external clock and reset signal is not required.

 **(2)** Once the circuit is fully wired, the PCB layout for the entire circuit is generated in Altium Designer using the eDNP/8331 PCB snippet.
 As a result, CAD data for the entire board is available, from which an electronics manufacturing service (EMS) provider can produce the complete assembly.